 Not that long ago, we were busy discussing the biggest and best surprises in the electric car scene.
-Quite a bit went down in 2022, and a new year brings new excitement and anticipation to the field of automotive electrification.
-There’s a lot to digest, but there’s also a lot to look forward to, as more of these sports cars, SUVs, dune buggies, and even campers start rolling towards their respective dealerships in the coming years.
+Quite a bit has changed in the last year or so, and there’s more excitement and anticipation in the automotive electrification field than ever before.
+There’s a lot to digest here, but there’s also a lot to look forward to, as more of these sports cars, SUVs, dune buggies, and even campers start rolling towards their respective dealerships in the coming years.

 Lucid Air Sapphire